• Skip to primary navigation

 By now you may have noticed a pattern – taking cooking classes across the world is our favorite type of souvenir.
 And without fail, after tasting Bangkok’s street food and fine dining scenes, there was only one thing left to do.
 To learn the skills and put them into practice.

-You can book a Thai cooking class that includes a morning market tour, which is the best way to familiarize yourself with the ingredients and learn what to look for when you are ready to recreate the dishes on your own.
-Learning about the cooking methods and flavor combinations helped us understand the history and culture behind them and appreciate the hard work of the chefs making our meals during our stay in Bangkok.
+You can book a Thai cooking class that includes a morning market tour.
+This is the best way to familiarize yourself with the local ingredients.
+You can learn what to look for when you are ready to recreate the dishes on your own.
+Learning about the cooking methods and flavor combinations helped us understand the history and culture behind them.
+We appreciate the hard work of the chefs making our meals during our stay in Bangkok.

 Planning a trip to Bangkok?
 Pin this guide and check out why you will also love Chiang Mai and Chiang Rai in the north of Thailand.